-Whether it’s studying, enjoying outdoor adventures, doing business, or indulging in the most flavorful Malay, Indian, or Chinese cuisines, Malaysia has something to cater to your unique interests.
-This is what makes it a global hub for students, businessmen, and tourists.
+Whether studying, enjoying outdoor adventures, doing business, or indulging in the most flavorful Malay, Indian, or Chinese cuisines, Malaysia has something to cater to your unique interests.
+That makes it a global hub for students, business people, and tourists.
+But where in this Asian country should you pursue higher education?

-But where in Malaysia should you pursue higher education?
 If you are interested in studying in Malaysia, the diverse range of cities will cater to your academic and lifestyle preferences.
-Here are five of the best cities to consider for studying in Malaysia.
+Here are five of the best cities you can consider as an international student.
+Let us look at them and what makes them favorable to international students!

 Which City in Malaysia Has the Highest Number of International Students?

 We hope this article will help in choosing the right city to study and live in Malaysia.
-Make sure to check the Study in Malaysia for more information and tips about studying abroad!
+Make sure to check the Malaysia Page for more information and tips about studying abroad!
 If you are still looking for what program to take, head on over to the Open Courses page!